XSEDE/Container_Tutorial/Gateways2020/Day1 Part2b - Build-Convert-Run Exercise - Docker Build.md

 in `/opt/ohpc/pub/examples`.

 # Step 1: The Dockerfile
-To begin with, we've got a dockerfile similar to what you've seen already available in:
+To begin with, we have a dockerfile similar to what you've seen already available in:
 ```/opt/ohpc/pub/examples/ex1_docker.txt```